-Join Simon Allardice for an in-depth discussion in this video What about database efficiency?, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video What about database efficiency?, part of Programming Foundations: Code Efficiency.

 I wanted to touch upon one more thing before I wrap this section up.…As you may have noticed I've avoided having…a dedicated section on database efficiency in this course.…And mainly because this is such a deep and specialized area.…Working on database efficiency is often a job in itself.…And this may be something we have an entire…course on in the future, but for right now…the first tier of database efficiency is really the…same things I've talked about over the last few hours.…A lot of database…efficiency work begins with the core normalization questions, some of…which are covered in our Fundamentals of Programming Databases course.…